 How is the programme delivered?

-The programme is delivered in a hybrid format (comprising virtual and face-to-face elements) with six sessions over the course of two months and consists of an informal introductory networking session, two one-to-one coaching sessions (pre- and post- programme), four full-day modules (the second two delivered as a 2-day in person residential) and a half-day action learning set.
+The programme is delivered in a blended format (comprising virtual and face-to-face elements) with six sessions over the course of two months and consists of an informal introductory networking session, two one-to-one coaching sessions (pre- and post- programme), four full-day modules (the second two delivered as a 2-day in person residential) and a half-day action learning set.

 Each of the four modules will include to following elements to help participants consolidate their learning:

 - Approximately 2 hours of asynchronous pre- and post-session activities (for example, screencasts, articles, undertaking a self-guided group activity)

-- 4.5 hours of synchronous online activity (split across two sessions), or in person (split across morning and afternoon sessions), with refreshment/lunch breaks and 1.5 hours of asynchronous activity scheduled between these.
+- 4.5 hours of synchronous online activity (split across two sessions), or in person (split across morning and afternoon sessions), with refreshment/lunch breaks and 1.5 hours of asynchronous activity scheduled between these when online

 - Approximately 30 minutes of post-module reflective activity.